odsod/language-based-security-report/report.md

 members of *Rapid7*, creators of the popular exploit framework `Metasploit`[^7].

+By examining the provided `Metasploit`-module and other example exploits, we believe that the idea behind the exploit can be described as:

+Send a `POST` request with an `XML` body to the server.
+The `XML` should contain one single tag, with a `type=yaml` attribute.
+Any `YAML` inside this tag will then be deserialized within the context of the application runtime.

-By sending the following payload in a `POST`-request, the `Time` object described as `YAML` will be deserialized and evaluated:
+As an example, sending the following payload in a `POST`-request to the application should result in the `Time` object described as `YAML` being deserialized and evaluated:

     <?xml version="1.0" encoding="UTF-8"?>
     <exploit type="yaml">--- !ruby/object:Time {}